0x9ONU/Obsidian-Notes/2 - Sophomore Year/Spring 2024/Professional Ethics/Concise Introduction to Ethics Notes/CIE- Chapter 7.md

 	- If we don't have a maxim, we are not acting
 	- Two people doing the same thing might have their own maxim
 - Has everything to do with the intension of the action rather than the consequence of that action.
+	- If someone is evil and does an negative action that ends up being a net positive, it should not be excusable regardless.

+**Testing for Universalizability**
+-